angular/angular/aio/content/guide/cli-builder.md

 <div class="alert is-helpful">

-   You can also invoke a builder directly from another builder or test by calling `BuilderContext.scheduleBuilder()`.
+   You can also invoke a builder directly from another builder or test by calling `context.scheduleBuilder()`.
    You pass an `options` object directly to the method, and those option values are validated against the schema of the builder without further adjustment.

-   Only the `BuilderContext.scheduleTarget()` method resolves the configuration and overrides through the `angular.json` file.
+   Only the  `context.scheduleTarget()` method resolves the configuration and overrides through the `angular.json` file.

 </div>